mtnygard/growing-one-system/README.md

 any type.
 Less than, greater than, and their kin work only on numbers: long or double.

-(A future release will extend these to work on instants as well.
-A future release will also bring set operators like "in", "not-in", "union", "difference", and "intersection".)
+(A future release will extend these to work on instants as well.)

 What happens if you try to join relations that don't have matching facts?